wp-plugins/blogvault-real-time-backup/readme.txt

 1. Backup of all your WordPress sites managed from one location

 == Changelog ==
+= 1.12 =
+* Introducing the free weekly backup plan
+* Show the ad for the free backup plan in the sidebar
+* Changing default backup plans to pay for year in advance

 = 1.11 =
 * Making the backup plugin compatible with older versions of WordPress. network_site_url was not available in WP versions older than 3.0.
 For older versions we use get_bloginfo("wpurl").
 * The randomly generated secret key is sent to the server during login or signup.
 This will let us configure the keys easily on the plugin for backups to take place.